 Order creates a sense of control

 Having a clean and organised home helps you feel in control.
 And everyone who’s ever been in a bad mental health state knows how important the feeling of control is.
-Putting order to your things brings a level of satisfaction associated with being productive.
+Putting order to your household brings a level of satisfaction associated with being productive.
 Cleaning produces a tangible result that can easily be seen and felt.

 Clinical psychologist, Dawn Potter, PsyD shares in a podcast that “if a person with depression or with fatigue, or with some other barrier, can push themselves or can figure out ways to make it easier to clean up, to be organized, conversely, that may help with the depression, that may help with energy and focus”.

-As always – start small.
+As always – start small

 - Pick a small area, a shelf or a drawer, and put it in order.
 Choose something that would take you 5-10 minutes or less.
 Then continue with another area if you’d like.
 If not, pick the area you’ll do tomorrow.